amirsalarsafaei/amirsalarsafaei/README.md

 ## 👨‍💻 About Me

 I'm a dedicated software engineer with a passion for crafting elegant solutions to complex problems.
 My expertise spans systems programming, web development, and distributed systems.
-I'm a NixOS enthusiast and Neovim power user who believes in the power of configurable, reproducible development environments.

 - 🌱 I'm currently learning and growing every day
 - 💼 Working on exciting projects that challenge me